Top priority: how to avoid plastic todayAugust 4, 2017

 The Secret is out.
 Please toss your antiperspirant and rethink your deodorant :(August 9, 2017

 Before you start soaking your next batch of beans, I want to talk to you about some of the reasons why you might want to avoid it.
 There are some pretty surprising, and some pretty shocking reasons why soaking your beans simply does not do the trick.
 So, let’s get to busting one of the biggest myths you might be holding onto in your kitchen today!

 The truth is that you simply do not need to soak your beans.
-In the past, I might have talked about soaking your beans before using them in order to:
+In the past, I might have talked about soaking your beans before using them in order to make them:

 - Free them of phytic acid

 At one point, these were all reasons why you might want to soak them.
 Well, I have considered all of these factors when it came to really digging deep and looking into the research.
 What I found is definitely going to sway your opinion about soaking.

 Here are 4 surprising reasons to never soak your beans again:

 To me, this is not much of a negative.
 There is a great deal of data that suggests that phytic acid might just be a strong positive in this sort of conversation.
 Soaking beans does not make phytic acid disappear, it only reduces it by about 16 – 21%.

 Key Insight: There is a lot of data that suggests that phytic acid may be playing a key role in reducing the risk of some of the bigger cancers1.
 Breast cancer, ovarian cancer, liver cancer – it can also be corrective against colorectal cancer2.

 There are also some positive data that suggests that those who consume more phytic acid have lower risks for diabetes3.
 It is also a good detoxifier against heavy metals, in particular, lead and cadmium.